JonnoB/rSETSe/cran-comments.md

+## Resubmission 2

+* The doi in the DESCRIPTION has been changed to "<doi:10.1007/s41109-020-00329-4>"
+* The doi in the readme.md has been fully specified as a URL

 ## Resubmission

 * Converted the DESCRIPTION title to title case.
 A note was created suggesting "Bourne" is miss-spelled, it is spelled correctly